VFC Frequently Asked Questions

 1. What are the correct procedures for storing vaccines?

-Vaccines should be stored in temperature-monitored, alarm-equipped, stand-alone refrigerators and freezers.
-The refrigerator units should maintain temperatures between 35° and 46°F (2° and 8°C).
-The storage unit should have a separate freezer compartment with a separate exterior door.
-The freezer compartment should maintain an average temperature of 5°F (-15°C) or colder.
-A combination refrigerator/freezer unit sold for home use is acceptable for vaccine storage.
+Vaccines should be stored in temperature-monitored, alarm-equipped, stand-alone refrigerators and stand-alone freezers.
+The refrigerator units should maintain temperatures between 36° and 46°F (2° and 8°C).
+The stand-alone freezer should maintain an average temperature of 5°F (-15°C) or colder.
 The Florida Vaccines for Children (VFC) Program will not approve dormitory-style refrigerators for VFC Program vaccine storage.

 Keep a certified calibrated thermometer in both the refrigerator and freezer, and check the temperatures twice a day.
 Record the temperatures on a log mounted on the door.
 Keep the VFC Progam vaccine supply separate from other clinic vaccines.Top of Section